The power amplifier build part 4, power supplies

 PCB layout turned out to matter just as much as the schematic.
 My first board oscillated and destroyed MOSFETs; the second board, closely following my home etched, experimental, single-sided layout, has been reliable.

-HA5KJ series screen regulator with active feedback
+HA5KJ series regulator for 2xGU81M

 My version based on HA5KJ.
 Note R1 is decreased to 22K to get smoother regulation.